Swiss agree to outlaw facial coverings in "burqa ban" vote | Politics

 The proposal under the Swiss system of direct democracy does not mention Islam directly and also aims to stop violent street protesters from wearing masks, yet local politicians, media and campaigners have dubbed it the burqa ban.
 "In Switzerland, our tradition is that you show your face.
 That is a sign of our basic freedoms," Walter Wobmann, chairman of the referendum committee and a member of parliament for the Swiss People's Party, had said before the vote.

-He called facial covering "a symbol for this extreme, political Islam which has become increasingly prominent in Europe and which has no place in Switzerland".
-The Central Council of Muslims in Switzerland called the vote a dark day for the community.
+Facial covering is "a symbol for this extreme, political Islam which has become increasingly prominent in Europe and which has no place in Switzerland," he said.
+Muslim groups condemned the vote and said they would challenge it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)